hydephp/develop/docs/advanced-features/build-tasks.md

 ### Skipping tasks

+>info This feature was added in HydePHP v1.6.0

 If you for some reason need to skip the task during its execution, you can call the `skip()` method.

 ```php